alexUXUI/react-wordpress-docker/README.md

     - Parent Category (optional)
     - Description

-Practicing this flow of adding content it crucial because this will set the endpoints of our CMS as well as make connections between the data in the DB.
+Practicing this flow of adding content it **crucial** because this will set the endpoints of our CMS as well as make relationships between the data in the DB.
+Please make sure to leverage post `categories` and `tagging` as much as possible.

 Once there is some content in the CMS, we can call retrieve it from the Wordpress RESTful API.

+### API
 We call the API with the following query parameter:
   - http://localhost:8080/?rest_route=/wp/v2/ (meta data)
   - http://localhost:8080/?rest_route=/wp/v2/posts (all posts)